|Faculty of Arts & Science

 The deadline for returning such marked work shall be the last regularly-scheduled class meeting prior to the deadline to cancel without academic penalty, with one exception: for courses that run the entire Fall/Winter Session (Y1Y or H1Y courses), the deadline shall be the last regularly-scheduled class meeting of the first week of classes in January.

 All term work must be submitted on or before the last day of classes in the course concerned, unless an earlier date is specified by the instructor.
 Students who for reasons beyond their control are unable to submit an assignment by its deadline must obtain approval from their instructor for an extension of the deadline.
-This extension may be for no longer than the end of the Final Examination period.
-If additional time beyond this period is required, students must petition through their College Registrar before the end of the examination period for a further extension of the deadline.
+This extension may be for no longer than five working days after the end of the Final Examination period.
+If additional time beyond this period is required, students must petition through their College Registrar within five working days after the end of the examination period for a further extension of the deadline.
 (See section below on Petitions)

 Students are strongly advised to keep rough and draft work and copies of their essays and assignments, as these may be required by the instructor.